DBCDK/content-first/doc/endpoints.md

 ### `GET /object/find?type=`_type_\[`&key=`_key_\]\[`&owner=`_owner_\]\[`&limit=`_limit_\]\[`&offset=`_offset_\]

 Generic search.
-Only returns that are either owned by the logged in user, or public.
-Either `key` or `owner` should be specified, not both.
+If no owner is specified, it only returns publicly readable objects.
+If owner is specified, it shows private objects, if user is owner or admin.

 So for example, if we have a comment object: